Date: 17–25, July 2015.

 Plastic Cup?
 What is this all about?

-Plastic Cup might seem to be an ordinary boat race, but it is not.
+Plastic Cup might seem to be an ordinary boat race, but it

 Built on nothing else but pollution, Plastic Cup is powered by environmentally conscious people, companies and NGOs.
 Together, they can: